-Only holders of record of our common stock at the close of business on March 14, 2011 will be entitled to vote at the 2011 Annual Meeting of Stockholders (the "Annual Meeting" or "meeting").
-On this record date, there were 9,571,379 shares of common stock outstanding and entitled to vote.
+Only holders of record of our common stock at the close of business on March 12, 2012 will be entitled to vote at the 2012 Annual Meeting of Stockholders (the "Annual Meeting").
+On the record date, there were 10,945,379 shares of common stock outstanding and entitled to vote.